 Bookbinder Lindsey Julow

 This is the story of how I became a bookbinder creating the custom leather bound books that you will find on this site.
-It might not be a long history yet, but I have learned that creating beautiful books, journals, and restoring old books are what I love to do and are the right fit for me.
+As soon as I starting gaining knowledge on bookbinding I understood that creating custom printed books, journals, and restoring old books are what I love to do, and was the right fit for me.

 I live in Vermont and I started in the field of book restoration back in 2008.
 As soon as I walked in the door of the Restoration Lab, I was in love with the idea of restoring beautiful old books full of history and wonders.
 I learned first to disbind and then to de-acidify old books to help stop the aging process.
 I then was taught how to mend, sew, round, and eventually leather and finish the books.
 Each skill can take a long time to become competent in.
 There always seems to be more to learn in restoration, as each book can have different problems.
 I love working with the books, the feel of them, and the process of taking them apart to rebuild them into less acidic but stronger versions.
 These skills seem very natural to me and once learned, I knew it was what I wanted to do as a career.

-Sadly the restoration company moved to another state without me the end of 2009.
-I immediately started planning ways of making new books under the name Our Island Trades which would change to Books for all Time at a later time.
+Sadly the restoration company moved to another state without me at the end of 2009.
+I immediately started planning ways of making new books under the name Our Island Trades which would change to Books for all Time at a later date.

 Two co-workers and I established a company in August of 2010 to continue the restoration work here in Vermont.
-As of January 1st, of 2014 I decided to focus soley on Books for all Time.
+As of January 1st, 2014 I decided to focus solely on Books for all Time.

 I try not to limit my books by always calling them journals.
 The word journal is a bit limiting.
 I feel my books can be scrapbooks, sketchbooks, photo books or anything you want to use them for.
 They are beautiful on the outside and extremely well crafted on the inside.
 I take great pride in my work and want people to enjoy them as a usable piece of art.